JacksonO123/blisp/docs.md

 `func`:
 - Takes 2 or more parameters
 - First parameter is function name
+- If function name is `_`, function is not saved, and function variable is returned
 - Second and on (not including last parameter) are parameter names of type `Ident`
 - Last parameter is `body`